fahdoo/sessions-client/requirements/instructions.md

 5. Multi-language Support
    - Implement AI interviewer in multiple languages
-   - Add automatic translation of episodes
+   - Add automatic translation of sessions

-6. Collaborative Episodes
+6. Collaborative Sessions
-   - Allow multiple users to participate in a single episode
+   - Allow multiple users to participate in a single session
-   - Implement role-based permissions for collaborative episodes
+   - Implement role-based permissions for collaborative sessions

 7. Mobile App Development
    - Create mobile versions of the app for iOS and Android